 Keep an eye out for the following must-try foods:

-Oyster Omelet - Made from eggs, oysters, and the leaves of a local chrysanthemum, topped with sweet red sauce.
+- Oyster Omelette - Made from eggs, oysters, and the leaves of a local chrysanthemum, topped with sweet red sauce.
 To be honest, we did not enjoy this!

-Stinky Tofu - Possibly the most famous Taiwanese delicacy, stinky tofu is fermented tofu with a strong odor often likened to rotting garbage.
+- Stinky Tofu - Possibly the most famous Taiwanese delicacy, stinky tofu is fermented tofu with a strong odour often likened to rotting garbage.
 It's usually sold only by outdoor stalls, as the smell would overwhelm most restaurants!

 LGBTQ IN TAIWAN